Google Cloud Platform¶

 Access to GCP¶

-In order to use GCP, a team is required to add their team in a PR to navikt/teams.
+In order to use GCP, a team is required to add their team in NAIS console.
 This will generate a namespace for the team in each cluster, and dev and prod GCP projects will be created.
 The team's group is initially granted a restricted set of permissions in these projects, but have the ability to grant further permissions on demand using the GCP console

 With the ability to grant permissions, the team has full control of the team's GCP projects, and should take care when granting further permissions or enabling features and APIs.